yuff1006/Around_the_US_React/README.md

 1. React Functional Components with Hooks
 2. Make API calls to the server for pulling and pushing all data on the website
+3. Form Validation using React hooks
+4. Loading UI
+5. Add, Delete, Edit, Like interactions with cards and profiles

 ## Technologies and Standards Used